skbinfo/CoNCRAtlas/README.md

-# CoNCRAtlas
-An atlas of cotton non-coding RNAs
+# CoNCRAtlas :An atlas of cotton non-coding RNAs
+lncRNA_pipe.sh is a pipeline for identification, expression and classification of lncRNAs from multiple RNA-Seq datasets.

+Under Development....